+document

 Provenance - Assembler Participation (V2)

 [participant: identifier urn:hl7ii:2.16.840.1.113883.10.20.22.5.7:2020-05-19 (open)]

 This template represents the organization that supported generation of a CDA document.
 The Assembler Organization may be different than the Author Organization, and may be different from the Organization that developed the software used to generate the document.